Breastfeeding, more than a loving contact

-- Start to become informed, from the beginning of the pregnancy, if breasfeeding support services are offered in your community, such as support groups or breastfeeding peer counsellors.
+- Get informed!
+From the beginning of the pregnancy, find out if breastfeeding support services are offered in your community, such as support groups or breastfeeding peer counsellors.

-- Encourage persons close to you, to become well informed about breastfeeding.
+- Encourage persons close to you to become well informed about breastfeeding as well.